MasqueradeOfSilence/pixar-in-a-box/lighting/activity4-lighting-a-character.md

 # Activity 4: Lighting a character

 This one took me a minute to finally do.
 Turns out, I'm not the biggest fan of constructing physical lighting setups...because you have to do everything right then and there, or else you'll have a bunch of lamps and toys on the floor until you finish it.
-I like everything nice and neat stored digitally on my PC.
+I like everything nice and neat, and stored digitally on my PC.

 ## Return to your live action set but now swap out the orange for a toy character.
 Now try lighting your character in at least two different ways:
 ### Can you get them to cast a long shadow or look mysterious?